 Pickled Vegetables Recipe

 As far as pickled veggies go, nothing beats this recipe, also known as giardiniera, which is Italian for pickled vegetables.
-It’s so easy to make a large batch, that there’s really no reason not to have them on hand as the perfectly salty and zesty kick to your favorite dishes!
-Even a few of these perfectly spiced and tangy veggies can add a burst of flavor to just about everything, from a simple sandwich and grilled meat, to an antipasto platter.
-Like my pickle recipe, this giardiniera is great to have on hand in the fridge — it also doubles as the perfect snack when I’m looking for something quick and nutritious.
+It’s so easy to make a large batch that there’s really no reason not to have them on hand as the perfectly salty and zesty kick to your favorite dishes!
+Even a few of these perfectly spiced and tangy veggies can add a burst of flavor to just about every other dish, from a simple sandwich and grilled meat, to an antipasto platter.
+Like my cucumber pickle recipe, this giardiniera is great to have on hand in the fridge — it also doubles as the perfect snack when I’m looking for something quick and nutritious to munch on.

 Wendy – ⭐⭐⭐⭐⭐ This stuff is INCREDIBLE!!!
 I’m just now trying our batch after waiting a couple of days and I couldn’t be happier.
 I’ve already shared the recipe with several friends and family members.
 Five stars!